 18. Does the Commission’s training meet the training requirements of the New York State law?

 Yes.
 The Commission’s online training meets both the New York City and New York State training requirements.
-Therefore, employers who use the Commission’s online training will meet both the City and State training requirements and will not need to provide their staff with two different anti-sexual harassment trainings each year.
+Therefore, employers who use the Commission’s online training will meet both the City and State training requirements and will not need to provide their staff with two different sexual harassment prevention trainings each year.

 19. How does the training document completion?